onaio/floip-canopy/docs/flow-results-connector.md

 <br />

 1. __Flow results API endpoint__

 The schema for the table is derived from the descriptor of a package retrieved from `/flow-results/packages/[form_uuid]`.
 Once the schema for the table is generated, a table is created in the database.
 Data is then retrieved from the response endpoint: `/flow-results/packages/[form_uuid]/responses`.
-The connector requires a JSON configuration with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
+The connector requires a JSON configuration in "API configuration for flow results" processor within "API Batch pulls" process group with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
 The JSON config can is formatted as below:

 ```
 {